 - by self-referring, which means they come straight to us and don’t go to Centrelink first

 At EPIC, we work with each job seeker to discover their strengths and goals, and support them to build the skills they need to find and keep a job.
-We can also identify any skills gaps and training courses that can people with acquired brain injury nationally reach their goals.
+We can also identify any skills gaps and training courses that can help people with acquired brain injury nationally reach their goals.

 We know what it takes to help a person with acquired brain injury find a job they love.
 If you would like to find out more about our services, contact us today.